NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 (liquid), and ``sl`` (solid and liquid).

 Condensates can have multiple data fits attached to them.
-Phase changes can result in non-monotonic slopes within the Gibb’s free energy of formation.
+Phase changes can result in non-monotonic slopes within the Gibbs free energy of formation.
 To allow for a better fit to the resulting mass action coefficients, it is therefore usually beneficial to fit each phase separately.
 Additionally, thermochemical data for condensates is often